Storyboarded animations for visual states

 VisualState animations run any time a state is entered, even when the control first appears.
 VisualTransition animations do not, there's no transition into the first state loaded, even if there's a transition that specifies the first state as its To.

-Tools such as Visual Studio and Blend for Microsoft Visual Studio 2012 for Windows 8 supply an easy way to re-template a control by starting with a copy of the system's default template and placing it somewhere that's usable and modifiable by your app.
+Tools such as Visual Studio supply an easy way to re-template a control by starting with a copy of a segment of the Windows Runtime default template XAML and placing it somewhere that's usable and modifiable by your app and project.
 Any visual states for a control are also included in that template, within a VisualStateManager.VisualStateGroups XAML node right under the root element of the template's content, in the main Template style setter.
 Whenever you are working with a template copy, make sure to reproduce all the named visual states and visual state groups that the template had to start with.
 If you fail to do this, the control might be missing important visual states that inform the user of interactions in the UI experience.
 The control logic will attempt to call GoToState to access expected named states that don't exist in your custom XAML template, and the VisualStateManager behavior is that the control will remain in the last visual state that loaded correctly.
 For example the control might get trapped in a "PointerOver" state even when the pointer is no longer over the control, if you didn't supply the "Normal" state that's typically called when the pointer exits.

 For more info on modifying control templates, see Quickstart: Control templates.